timothyfrasier/beluga_inbreeding_loci/data_preparation.md

 ./plink --help
 ```

-I started by trying to convert the vcf file into plink format.
-I was at first having issues, but the code below seems to have worked.`Gunzip -c`
-is required for plink since we are giving it a zipped file. `--vcf` specifies that the following commands are to be pulled from the vcf file,
+To convert the vcf file into plink format, use the code below. `Gunzip -c` is required for plink since we are giving it a zipped file. `--vcf` specifies that the following commands are to be pulled from the vcf file,
-while `/dev/stdin` tells it to pull from the unzipped file (standard input). `--make-bed` tells it to generate a new PLINK binary fileset (.bed,
+while `/dev/stdin` tells it to pull from the unzipped file (standard input). `--make-bed` tells it to generate a new PLINK binary fileset (.bed, .bim and .fam). `--out` is used to tell it what prefix to name these new files.
-.bim and .fam). `--out` is used to tell it what prefix to name these new files. `--keep-allele-order` is used so that PLINK does not reorganize
-the reference and alternate alleles (very important).
+`--keep-allele-order` is used so that PLINK does not reorganize the reference and alternate alleles (very important).
 Command line output told me to use `--allow-extra-chr` (but not entirely sure about this).

 ```
 gunzip 0.01_fully_filtered.vcf.gz | ./plink2 --vcf /dev/stdin \